 'Big Bang Theory' Star Johnny Galecki's Home Destroyed by California Wildfire

+Johnny Galecki attends the 2017 CMT Music Awards at the Music City Center on June 7, 2017 in Nashville, Tenn.
 Nicole Perna, a spokeswoman for the 42-year-old actor, says his home on a ranch in the San Luis Obispo area was destroyed by the wildfire on the state's central coast.
-By Tuesday night, a 2.5-square-mile wildfire in the region was 60 percent contained.

 Comments